-GPTEC has been funded through the Special Diabetes Project for Indians (SDPI) to provide technical assistance and training to IHS, tribal, and urban (I/T/U) partners within the areas of diabetes data and its utilization for clinical quality measurement and to support diabetes prevention and treatment.
+GPTEC was funded through the Special Diabetes Project for Indians (SDPI) to provide technical assistance and training to IHS, tribal, and urban (I/T/U) partners within the areas of diabetes data and its utilization for clinical quality measurement and to support diabetes prevention and treatment.

 - Developing and disseminating data quality resources that highlight and support the importance of data quality, the intersecting producers and consumers of Diabetes data and their roles in ensuring data quality, and how tools like ICD-10 and the RPMS Diabetes Management System (BDM) package can be utilized for this purpose, as well as clinical quality measurement and other key activities (pending) – see the SDPI Best Practices/Diabetes Audit cross-talk and the data quality training below (more coming soon);

-- Facilitating a 2-day Diabetes Data Training and Roundtable, planned to include the sharing of insights from the field, training on Diabetes databasing and community-clinical linkage, and an opportunity to discuss and plan surrounding enhanced coordination at the local level (April 25-26 2017 – report pending);
+- Facilitating a 2-day Diabetes Data Training and Roundtable, which included the sharing of insights from the field, training on Diabetes databasing and community-clinical linkage, and an opportunity to discuss and plan surrounding enhanced coordination at the local level (April 25-26 2017 – report pending);

 - Preparing a data quality infographic (see below);

 - Preparing a 2016 Diabetes Audit Data Report, highlighting data linked to key SDPI and other programmatic best practices and priorities (see below).

 In response to feedback from its partners, GPTEC is also conducting ongoing communication with other areas and TECs and pursuing collaborations with Great Plains Area IHS regarding innovations in the tracking and databasing of SDPI data with the hopes of addressing this priority in the future.